freshstart-aus/freshstart-wa/content/services/HCT.md

 Patients will be asked to come to the clinic every week for the first month of treatment and then every month until the end of the treatment.
 Their blood is tested and side effects of treatment are reviewed each visit.
 It is very important to check levels of red and white blood cells during treatment.

-## Hepatitis C research

-A study done by the University of Western Australia, Sir Charles Gairdner hospital and Fresh Start on patients who were treated for Hepatitis C in the HCV Shared Care programme at Fresh Start showed that 62% of them achieved an SVR after 6 months.
-This percentage is about the same as the results of hepatitis C treatment programmes for the general population (mainly non-drug users) at specialist out-patient liver clinics.

 ## Follow-up

 The outcomes of Hepatitis C treatment are most successful when the patients commit to coming to all their appointments.
 Hepatitis C patients are required to come for blood tests 3 months and 6 months after the end of their treatment.
 The levels of HCV will be tested.
 They will also be asked to come for annual follow-up visits to check their general health and the health of their liver.